 Do not treat the funds as if they will never run out.

 There are costs that come with lawsuit loans, and using them for non-necessary things is the worst you can do for yourself and your case.
-Consider restricting the sums you obtain through lawsuit loans for your essential needs.
-Although financing companies may not track how you spend the lent money, think about the purpose of the service you obtained and how long the money will last.
+Consider restricting the sums you obtain through lawsuit loans to cover only essential financial needs.
+While lenders may not monitor the utilization of the funds, reflect on the intended purpose of the service, and evaluate how long the money will last.

 Do not buy things you don’t need with a pre-settlement cash advance.
 Buying unnecessary things with your legal funding money is not recommended by any financial expert.
-Treating your lawsuit funding money as if it will never run out only creates more issues in the future.
-You won’t be able to get funds all the time, especially if you have already received the maximum agreed amount.
+Viewing lawsuit funding as an endless resource can lead to future complications.
+Funding may not always be readily available, especially if you’ve already reached the maximum agreed amount.
+Adopting a more informed and strategic approach to managing these funds can mitigate potential issues along the way.

 Do not treat your lawsuit advance as your final settlement or damages award.